zahaibalig/huldra/README.md

 ### Keyboard shortcuts
 `Enter`: imitates the press of the Next button, with all its requirements where applicable (e.g., if the cases need to be viewed before the button can be pressed, `Enter` also doesn't work until then)

-`Shift + Enter`: skip to the next case without answering the current one
+`Shift + Enter`: forcefully skip to the next page (also possible to skip to the next case without answering the current one)

-`Shift + F`: on the registration page (Get participant ID), fill out the form and make the "Start Survey" button clickable
+`Shift + F`: on the registration page which opens after clicking `Get participant ID`, automatically fill out the form and make the "Start Survey" button clickable (applicable fields are filled with the string "NA", in order to facilitate the filtering of such development/test/debug responses from Firebase later on)